omortie/cmake-test/README.md

 ### Windows
-You have to install msvc-compiler on you Windows machine first and then try the following steps in order to build the project then right-click and open the project in Microsoft Visual Studio
+You have to install msvc-compiler on you Windows machine first and then try the following steps in order to build the project [follow this documentation](./docs/VSBuild.md)

 ### Mac
 NOT AVAILABLE YET!